Contact Lens Care

 Eye floaters are various shaped particles in your field of vision that become more noticeable when you look at a bright and plain background such as the blue sky or a white piece of paper.
 When you move your eyes to try and look at them, they will quickly disappear from your visual field.

-Eye Floaters are made up of a protein called collagen and are part of the vitreous.
-They occur as a result of ageing when the gel-like substance in the eye (vitreous humor) turns to more of a liquid substance.
+Eye Floaters most often occur as a result of ageing when the gel-like substance in the eye (vitreous humor) turns to more of a liquid substance.
 Shadows on the retina are then cast when the microscopic fibres in the vitreous clump.
 These shadows are referred to as eye floaters.
+Other rare causes include blood from uncontrolled diabetic eye disease or clumps of inflammatory cells if the eye develops uncontrolled inflammation.

 Eye Floaters - Flashing Lights in Eyes